The advantages of RPP certification

 - Relevant stakeholders, including local communities and NGO’s

-The aim will be rehabilitation to original natural conditions, as close as possible and practically feasible.
+Preference is rehabilitation to original natural conditions, as close as possible and practically feasible.

 6. Chain of Custody and RPP-labelling